lfVelez/LIBRERIAS/Menu_SVN.md

 # Create the menu
-All menus in Altium Designer are "contextual", i.e. depend on the file being edited.
-For this reason, the menu and  shortcuts are available in the following contexts:
-- Schematics editor (for example with a *.SchDoc file)
-- PCB editor (for example with a *.PcbDoc)
-- Symbol library editor (for example with a *.SchLib file)
-- Footprint library editor (for example with a *.PcbLib file)
-- Output Jobs (for example with a *.OutJob file)
 ## Prerequisites
 To be written
 -> paths
 -> icons
 -> TortoiseSVN

 ## import
 -> file!

+All menus in Altium Designer are "contextual", i.e. depend on the file being edited.
+For this reason, the proposed menu and shortcuts are only available in the following contexts:
+- Schematics editor (for example with a *.SchDoc file)
+- PCB editor (for example with a *.PcbDoc)
+- Symbol library editor (for example with a *.SchLib file)
+- Footprint library editor (for example with a *.PcbLib file)
+- Output Jobs (for example with a *.OutJob file)

+To have the functions usable more widely you need to create a new menu manually in each new context.

 ## create manually
 -> appendix